 DAHESH MUSEUM WEDNESDAY NIGHT AT THE MOVIES

-Looking to pass the summer evenings?
-Starting Wednesday, July 30, the Dahesh will host a series of classic films.
-Screenings begin at 6:30 PM, are free to the public, and are introduced by a brief overview of the film and its history.
-Screenings are held in the Dahesh Museum of Art Gift Shop located at 145 Sixth Avenue, on the corner of Dominick Street, one block south of Spring Street.
+The Dahesh Museum of Art will make no mystery about how to start the New Year with a series of classic Sherlock Holmes films beginning Wednesday, January 7, 2015.
+Screenings begin at 6:30 PM, are free to the public, and are introduced with a brief overview of the film and its context within the cinematic history of Sherlock Holmes.
+Screenings are held in the Dahesh Museum of Art Gift Shop located at 145 Sixth Avenue on the corner of Dominick Street, one block south of Spring Street.
 Complimentary popcorn and soft drinks are provided, and the screenings are wheelchair accessible.